flamenlp/INDI-Prop/README.md

 This repository contains the INDI-PROP dataset along with the implementation of the FANTA & TPTC frameworks, as introduced in our paper:

 📄 Preprint: [*Fine-grained Narrative Classification in Biased News Articles*](https://arxiv.org/abs/2512.03582)
-📅 Accepted at: Language Resources and Evaluation Conference (LREC), 2026
+📅 Presented at: Language Resources and Evaluation Conference (LREC), 2026
 📍 Palma, Mallorca (Spain) | 🗓 11–16 May 2026

 ## Overview